-Thermal mass is a solid or liquid material that absorbs and stores warmth and coolness until its needed.
+Thermal mass is any solid or liquid material that absorbs and stores warmth until its needed.
 Recall that "cold" is just a term that means a relative lack of heat.
 Floors and walls are examples of thermal mass.
 Brick, concrete, natural stone, and ceramic or porcelain tile floors absorb the heat of the sun during the day and release it in the evening.

 During the cold winter, during the daytime, thermal mass absorbs heat from direct sunlight.
-These dense materials absorb heat during the daytime.
-They then warm up the interior of a house by releasing the heat when a rooms air temperature decreases after the sun does down.
+Then, they warm up the interior of a house by releasing the heat when a rooms air temperature decreases after the sun does down.
 This takes some strain off your heater, resulting in a lower power bill.

-During the summer, shade thermal mass so it gathers the warmth from the surrounding air and cools the room.
-Also, light colored paint on the walls and ceiling reflect light down to the thermal mass.
+During the summer, you should shade thermal mass so it gathers the warmth from the surrounding air and cools the room.
+Use light shaded paint on the walls and ceiling reflect light down to the thermal mass.

 The Use of Color

-Light colors, such as beige, reflect heat from a lightweight thermal mass, such as a couch, to an efficient heat storing mass, such as a brick wall.
+Lighter colors, such as beige, reflect heat from a lightweight thermal mass, such as that ergonomic couch, to an efficient heat storing mass, such as a brick wall.
 Use dark colors on efficient heat-storing masses.
 The darker the color, the greater the heat absorption.
 I never have understood why some people here in the south buy black vehicles.

-Those living in hot climates should consider pale colored interior walls to reflect the light and reduce the need for air conditioning, again, saving money.
-These folks might think about avoiding dark blue, gray, and brown colors since they absorb heat from the sun.
+Those living in hot climates would be well-advised to consider pale colored interior walls so as to reflect the light and reduce the need for air conditioning, again, saving money.
+These folks might think about avoiding dark blue, gray, and brown colors since they absorb more heat from the sun.
 Otherwise, they will likely be running their air conditioners around the clock.

-To further reduce energy consumption, place some lamps in corners to reflect light off of two walls.
+To further reduce energy consumption, place some floor lamps in corners to reflect light off of two walls.
 Light colored shades are the best choice, as dark ones will hold the light in.